-An interest rate swap is an agreement negotiated between two parties to exchange a recognised interest rate cash flow, calculated on a notional amount, at specified dates during the life of the swap.
+An interest rate swap is an agreement negotiated between two parties to exchange EURIBOR and/or other similarly recognised interest rate cash flows, calculated on a notional amount, at specified dates during the life of the swap.
 The notional amount is used only to determine the payments under the swap and is not exchanged.
 The payment obligation of each party is calculated using a different interest rate, typically with one party paying a floating interest rate in return for receiving a fixed interest rate, either at regular intervals during the life of the swap or at the maturity of the swap.